burnsco/myBlog/src/posts/testing-react.md

 Hi !
 This is a guide/cheatsheet that I comeback to read when I want to write tests for a project.

-I thought this my help other fellow developers so here you go 😁
+I thought this might help other fellow developers so here you go 😁

 # Setup

-First, let's setup jest:

 ## Install jest, cypress and helper libraries